 The Group provides motor, home, rescue and other personal lines and commercial insurance products.
-The Group is Britain's leading personal motor insurer, mainly represented through its well-known brands Direct Line, Churchill, Privilege and Darwin, and also through its partners.
+The Group is one of Britain's leading personal motor insurers, mainly represented through its brands Direct Line, Churchill, Privilege, Darwin and By Miles, and also through its partners.